matej-pavla/FlicGap/README.md

-FlicGap - Cordova Plugin for handling the FLIC button
+FlicGap - Cordova Plugin for handling the Flic button
 =======================

 Supported Platforms